HadroTOPS: A Monte Carlo Event Generator For Hadron Production In Two-Photon Scattering In Electron Positron Collisions: Two-Photon cross sections and Responses

 For the mass-dependent part, three options are available.
 The first one excludes any explicit mass dependence and simulates the mass distribution solely from the kinematic factors in Eqs.~(\ref{eq:gagacross}) and (\ref{eq:gagapipiunpolcross}), i.e. $f(W)=1\,$GeV$^{-2}$.
 A simulation at a fixed mass, $f(W)=\delta(W^2-W^2_\text{user})$, is also possible.
 Alternatively, a Breit-Wigner mass distribution can be used,

 where the resonance mass $M$ and width $\Gamma$ are specified by the user.

-Similarly to the mass dependency, a constant transition form factor model has also been implemented, $|\mathcal{F}_{AB}|=1$.
-For a more realistic description of the transition form factor, a vector-pole model following the approach of the \textsc{GALUGA2.0} code \cite{SCHULER1998279} is implemented
+Similarly to the mass dependency, a constant TFF model has also been implemented, $|\mathcal{F}_{AB}|=1$.
+For a more realistic description of the TFF, a vector-pole model following the approach of the \textsc{GALUGA2.0} code \cite{SCHULER1998279} is implemented

 where the pole mass $M_V$ and the scaling parameter $\xi$ can be freely chosen.
 Alternatively, a simplified vector meson dominance (VMD) model with multiple poles is available \cite{Sakurai:1972wk}.
 In this case, the functions are